MicroCity NotesMicroCity Notes

 Adding Constraint Equations

-In MicroCity, the function for adding model constraints is AddConstraint()
+In MicroCity, the function for adding model constraints is AddConstraint(), used as follows:

 -- Use symbols to express